vazhavazh/digital-project/README.md

 # Digital-project is test SPA prosject.

-## A fully responsive markup, with routing pages, mostly written in React, SASS and other libs to show basic Front End  skills.
+## A fully responsive markup, with routing pages, mostly written on React, SASS and other libs to show basic Front end skills.

 ## Demo